-This guide explains how to acheive good forward privacy by mixing with the Samourai Whirlpool coinjoin service.
+This guide explains how to achieve good forward privacy by mixing with the Samourai Whirlpool coinjoin service.
 If you haven’t read the Quick Start guide yet, that’s a good place to learn how to install and get introduced to Sparrow.

 It is an unfortunate truth that Bitcoin’s privacy guarantees are poor.
 While use of Bitcoin itself is pseudonymous in nature, most users obtain Bitcoin from an exchange which must keep a record of their identity and withdrawals due to KYC (Know Your Customer) regulations.
 Further, there are a number of common heuristics which can be applied to analyse the Bitcoin blockchain and make it possible to determine the ownership of funds across many transactions with a high degree of probability.